How to Import Students in UDISE Plus 2026-27 β Drop Box Method, File Format & Every Error Fixed

 Step 1 β Download the Official Import Template from SDMS

-The import template for UDISE Plus 2026-27 must be downloaded from inside SDMS β not from any external source.
-Templates shared in WhatsApp groups or downloaded from other websites are frequently outdated, missing columns added in the current year's update, or have slightly different column names that break the import.
+You must download the import template for UDISE Plus 2026-27 from inside SDMS β not from any external source.
+Templates that users share in WhatsApp groups or download from other websites are frequently outdated, missing columns that the portal added in the current year's update, or have slightly different column names that break the import.

 Where to find the template inside SDMS: